zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-graph-nuget.md

 ### Requirements

-The web page must statically include the following scripts previous to the required data-main paragraph.
+The web page must statically include the following scripts previous to the `data-main` paragraph.

 1. **jquery**
 1. **knockout.js** version 3.2.0